developmentseed/titiler/docs/examples/code/mosaic_from_urls.md

     Note this is a really simple MosaicTiler Factory with only few endpoints.
     """

     def register_routes(self):
-        """
-        This Method register routes to the router.
+        """This Method register routes to the router. """

-        Because we wrap the endpoints in a class we cannot define the routes as methods (because of the self argument).
-The HACK is to define routes inside the class method and register them after the class initialisation.

-        """

         self.tile()
         self.tilejson()